The will of God.

 So God loves us and tries to guide us away from poor choices, bad habits and deeds, because they will negatively impact our relationship with others and indeed himself.
 Simple examples would include stealing, cheating, destructive greed and betraying loved ones.
 Within this context, God’s will is only that we become as good a person as is reasonably possible.
 And in effect this all relates to our own long term contentment and purpose in life.

 As for natural disasters, God generally allows the laws of nature, e.g. cause and effect, to run their course.
 To do otherwise would produce a world that looks unreal, and would prevent life as we now know it.
 (Again, for more information on this topic please see the article, “Suffering and evil”.)

 The will of God should then only be understood in the context of goodness, and not pain and suffering!

 Please note that this website also contains guidance on how to establish for yourself whether God exists.
-Maybe you can begin reading the article, “Believing in God”.
+Maybe you can begin reading the article, “Can I really believe in God?”.
 It is all about how to identify evidence of God’s presence and genuinely evaluate it – thereby building up a body of evidence that will stand the test of time.
-The stumbling block for most of us, when beginner Christians, is knowing how and where to look for this potential evidence.
+The ‘stumbling block’ for most of us, when beginner Christians, is knowing how and where to look for this potential evidence.

 The final section of the website, gives a simple explanation of Christianity.
 This article is obviously in that section.